thiscosta/php_project_cript/README.md

 A PHP implementation of crypt methods like SHA1, SHA256, MD5 and etc. for Information Systems Bachelor (UNASP-HP)

+## Hash strategy

+The hash strategy that we decided to use was a mix of some algorithms: sha1, md5, and sha256.
+Basically, we generate a random MD5 salt that is used to concatenate with the user password, and with this two informations the algorithms sha256, md5 and sha1 are applied to generate the final password.
+The unique way to achieve the final password is using the unique hash + the right algorithms on the sequence.

 ## Run Locally

 Clone the project